jillesvangurp/rankquest-studio/README.md

 Learn how to [get started ](https://youtu.be/Nxr2UVs_n74?si=YKslAJbY7-BojcmB) with this short Youtube screen recording.

+## Why search relevance matters

+Most websites and apps have search functionality.
+There are all sorts of ways to implement this.
+There are managed solutions such as Algolia that are easy to integrate.
+You can use off the shelf packages like Opensearch, Solr, or Elasticsearch.
+And there are various databases that integrate search functionality.
+Additionally, there is a growing amount of products that support vector search and other AI based approaches.
+But how do you decide which is best for your use case?
+Where do you start?
+Whichever solution you use, search relevancy is about delivering the best results possible to your users.
+And of course, you are competing against others that are trying to do that as well.
+Your competitiveness depends on how relevant your search results are.
+And in order to optimize that, you need to be able to test and measure search relevance.
+Doing so helps you drive your product roadmap, take informed decisions about where to focus your efforts, and drive the quality of your search in a data driven way.

+## How does Rank Quest Studio work?

+Rankquest Studio helps you build a test suite of rated searches.
+A rated search is a search query and a list of results with ratings that determine how relevant each result is.
+To measure search quality, Rankquest Studio runs the queries against your search API and calculates various search relevance metrics using the results that come back and comparing those to your rated results.
+If a particular result with a high rating is missing or ranked low, that negatively affects the metrics and if they are where they should be the metrics go up.

 ## Using Rankquest Studio is Easy

 **Start optimizing your search ranking today**

 - Open [Rankquest Studio](https://rankquest.jillesvangurp.com).
-There is no installation or signup process, all the data is stored in your browser.
-Of course, if you want to, you can also self host rankquest Studio.
+There is no installation or signup process.
+Of course, if you want to, you can also self host Rankquest Studio.
 All you need is a simple web server to host its files.
+There is no database, no server, etc. Everything happens in your browser.
+This makes Rankquest both very easy to use and very safe to use.
-- Create a search plugin configuration for your search API or play with the **demo configurations** that come with rankquest studio.
+- Create a search plugin configuration for your search API or play with the **demo configurations** that come with Rankquest Studio.
 - Use the search tool to create some test cases.
 Enter your search and click the "Add Testcase" button to convert the results in a testcase.
 Tweak, tag, and edit them in the test cases screen.
 - Run and explore metrics for your test cases from the metrics screen.
-- Export your configuration and testcases and use them on the command line using [rankquest-cli](https://github.com/jillesvangurp/rankquest-cli).
+- Export your configuration, testcases, and test runs and use them on the command line using [rankquest-cli](https://github.com/jillesvangurp/rankquest-cli).
+All data is stored in simple json format that is easy to work with and process.

 ## Search Relevance Metrics